Who Is Liable for Injuries in Deer–Vehicle Crashes?

 Generally speaking, the worst-case scenario and the majority of injuries occur when drivers attempt to avoid a deer.
 By swerving out of the way, the chances of colliding into someone or something else increase.
 In essence, these are just regular traffic accidents that may involve a passenger vehicle or truck, motorcyclist or bicyclist, or pedestrian.
 Though the deer is what caused your car to crash, you cannot hold the deer liable for your injuries.
 So, what does this mean?
 And how do you get compensated for your injury expenses?

-Whatever kind of accident a driver got into, whether it was with a deer or another car, the duty to drive responsibly remains the same.
+Whatever kind of accident a driver gets into, whether it is with a deer or another car, the duty to drive responsibly remains the same.
 The notion of driving responsibly involves assessing situations, following the law, and taking all necessary steps to minimize risk.
 Consequently, drivers in Pennsylvania should take precautions on the roads during the breeding season, which is from October through December.

 Failure to take precautions may be considered negligence.
 This includes actions like speeding, ignoring deer crossing signs, being intoxicated behind the wheel, and many other unsafe driving practices.
 If another driver swerves into you trying to avoid a deer, or perhaps you slowed down to let a deer cross and another driver fails to respond accordingly, a direct result of either scenario can cause serious injuries—and you deserve to be fairly compensated.
 In other words, the other driver and/or their insurance company may be held liable for your damages in excess of the amount of PIP coverage you have purchased.

-Safety Tips to Avoid Accidents with Deer in Pennsylvania
+Safety Tips to Avoid Accidents with Wild Animals in Pennsylvania

 You must always keep your eyes on the road when driving.
 Stay focused when driving in mountainous and forested areas where deer can suddenly appear on the road.
 This is a situation we see all over Pennsylvania, particularly in the evenings when a direct line of sight to wildlife is not possible.